PiotrWachulec/vm-start-stop/README.md

 The second part defines the time range.
 The time range is described in the format `HH:MM-HH:MM`.
 The time is in the 24-hour format.
 The - character separates the time range.
 The time range defines when the VM should be turned on.

 The third part defines the timezone.
-The timezone should be defined in the UTC/STD configuration: [IANA timezone database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+The timezone should be defined in the IANA configuration: [IANA timezone database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 The summertime should be applied automatically.

 The fourth part defines the days when the VM should be turned on.
 The value can be: `MONDAY/TUESDAY/WEDNESDAY/FRIDAY/SATURDAY/SUNDAY/WORKWEEK/WEEK/WEEKEND`.
 The values can be connected by comma, for example: `WEEKEND,MONDAY,TUESDAY`.